-National Cyber Security Symposium - Belize
+Belize: National Cyber Security Symposium

-This week-long workshop in Belize is hosted by several governmental offices - including the Ministry of Home Affairs, Attorney General, and the Belize National Internet Governance forum - with sponsorship support from corporate partners as well.
-The workshop focuses on promoting awareness of the current cyber threats faced in Belize among essential stakeholders.
-The week kicks off by recognizing a "National Cybersecurity Awareness Day," with later days of the event differentiating content for different government sectors, including law enforcement, as well as sessions for the business community.
+This week-long workshop in Belize is hosted by several governmental offices with sponsorship from corporate partners.
+The workshop focuses on promoting awareness of the current cyber threats among essential stakeholders.
+The week kicks off by recognising a "National Cybersecurity Awareness Day."